Jasmine-SG/livestream_analysis/README.md

 ## Usage
 Notebooks here are an integral part of replicating the analysis.
 Note: when working with these data, please update any data directory to the local directory. \
 There are two options for replication of the work.
 You can choose to work with the raw data and processing it again, or you can choose to work with already processed data and start directly with analysis. \
-If you choose to work with the raw data, please start with the notebook `data_processing.ipynb` and utilize the folders in the `data` folder.
-After that, data will be reproduced in `.csv` file, which then can be loaded into `final_project.ipynb` for further analysis.
+If you choose to work with the raw data, please start with the notebook `guo_data_processing.ipynb` and utilize the folders in the `data` folder.
+After that, data will be reproduced in `.csv` file, which then can be loaded into `final project.ipynb` for further analysis.
 If you choose to start directly with the analysis without working with the raw data.
-Please obtain the `regularEN.csv` and `monetizedEN.csv` file from the `data` folder, and continue working in the `final_project.ipynb` file.
+Please obtain the `regularEN.csv` and `monetizedEN.csv` file from the `data` folder, and continue working in the `final project.ipynb` file.

 ## License
 All contents of this repository are the original works of the author.
 This work is intended exclusively for research purposes and may not be used for commercial applications.
 Users are not permitted to use, copy, and distribute the work for any purpose.